 Board-certified allergists are specialists who are highly trained to understand the ins and outs of allergy testing and to oversee what happens during and after test sample analysis.
 These skills are important because there are many variables that affect allergy test results.
-If these nuances are missed or wrongly interpreted by physicians who do not specialize in allergies and asthma, individuals may not get the best treatment to relieve their symptoms.
+If these nuances are missed or wrongly interpreted by physicians who do not specialize in allergies and asthma, you may not get the best treatment to relieve your symptoms.

 Find an allergist

 Skin tests for allergic disorders have been used successfully for more than 100 years.
 Today, prick or puncture tests are commonly used by allergists as diagnostic aids.
 These tests are not very invasive and, for most allergens, they tend to produce quick results.
 If the results of prick or puncture tests are negative, they may be followed by intradermal tests, which give allergists more details about what’s causing the underlying symptoms.

 Here is how both types of tests are given:

 - Prick/puncture: A diluted allergen is applied using a small, disposable plastic device to prick the surface of your skin.